aarong/feedme-spec/README.md

 specifics.

 When a client opens a feed, the server returns the current `Feed Data` and commits to notifying the client about future changes to that data.
-The feed may later be `Closed` by the client or forcibly `Terminated` by the server.
+The client may subsequently `Close` the feed and the server may forcibly `Terminate` it.

 The following are determined by the API design and should be documented for API
 clients: